saad-gh/spreadsheets-model/README.md

   // directives also accept an operation attribute to transform response bodies.
   // see upated directive below for how an id will be assigned to 'Vitals' object.
-  // nextMaxInteger is a generator function which comes with the framework const idGen = nextMaxInteger("id", sheet.models['Patient History'].all().value) directive = {
+  // nextMaxInteger is a generator function which comes with the framework
+  // 'all' method on a table model sets the pointer to point at all values const idGen = nextMaxInteger("id", sheet.models['Patient History'].all().value) directive = {
     NameOfPatient: { key: "name", model: "Patient History",